-In addition, market risk includes the risk that geopolitical and other events will disrupt the economy on a national or global level.
-For instance, war, terrorism, market manipulation, government defaults, government shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, pandemics and epidemics) and natural/environmental disasters can all negatively impact the securities markets, which could cause the Fund to lose value.
-These events could reduce consumer demand or economic output, result in market closures, travel restrictions or guarantines, and significantly adversely impact the economy.
-The current contentious domestic political environment, as well as political and diplomatic events within the United States and abroad, such as presidential elections in the United States or abroad or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, has in the past resulted, and may in the future result, in a government shutdown or otherwise adversely affect the U.S. regulatory landscape, the general market environment and/or investor sentiment, which could have an adverse impact on the Fund's investments and operations.
+The current contentious domestic political environment, as well as political and diplomatic events within the United States and abroad, such as presidential elections in the U.S. or abroad or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, has in the past resulted, and may in the future result, in a government shutdown or otherwise adversely affect the U.S. regulatory landscape, the general market environment and/or investor sentiment, which could have an adverse impact on the Fund's investments and operations.
 Additional and/or prolonged U.S. federal government shutdowns may affect investor and consumer confidence and may adversely impact financial markets and the broader economy, perhaps suddenly and to a significant degree.
 Governmental and quasi-governmental authorities and regulators throughout the world have previously responded to serious economic disruptions with a variety of significant fiscal and monetary policy changes, including but not limited to, direct capital infusions into companies, new monetary programs and dramatically lower interest rates.
 An unexpected or sudden reversal of these policies, or the ineffectiveness of these policies, could increase volatility in securities markets, which could adversely affect the Fund's investments.
 Any market disruptions could also prevent the Fund from executing advantageous investment decisions in a timely manner.
 Funds that have focused their investments in a region enduring geopolitical market disruption will face higher risks of loss.
 Thus, investors should closely monitor current market conditions to determine whether the Fund meets their individual financial needs and tolerance for risk.

-Recently, inflation levels have been at their highest point in nearly 40 years.
+Recently, there have been inflationary price movements.
 As such, fixed income securities markets may experience heightened levels of interest rate, volatility and liquidity risk.
-Any interest rate increases in the future could cause the value of any fund, such as the Fund, that invests in fixed income securities to decrease.
+As discussed more under "Interest Rate Risk," the U.S. Federal Reserve (the "Federal Reserve") has been raising interest rates from historically low levels and may continue to raise interest rates.
+Any additional interest rate increases in the future could cause the value of any fund, such as the Fund, that invests in fixed income securities to decrease.